 The Truth About Entrepreneurial Resources

-© Copyright, the Bibby Group.
+© the Bibby Group.
 All Rights Reserved.

 Of course, we have to include the entrepreneur’s family, friends and other confidants.
-As deeply concerned as they are for the welfare of their favorite entrepreneur, they are usually not effective entrepreneurial resources if the venture is in trouble.
+As deeply concerned as they are for the welfare of their favorite entrepreneur, they’re not not effective entrepreneurial resources if the venture is in trouble.
 Mostly, after listening tirelessly with sympathy and empathy, friends and family eventually have to get back to taking care of their own lives.
 Spouses, children, parents, friends and trusted business advisors may feel the owner’s heartache as though it was their own, but usually they are helpless by-standers.
 When a business is in trouble, so is the owner.

 So, this all sounds rather bleak, doesn’t it?
 We have government agencies, banks, educators, friends and family all around, but really no one to help.
 Do you recall the Coleridge’s “The Rime of the Ancient Mariner?
 “Water, water everywhere, nor a drop to drink.”
 The analogy works quite well in our story.
 Just as a thirsty sailor cannot survive on saltwater, the foundering entrepreneur may be surrounded by caring souls totally incapable of providing needed sustenance.
 There is logical help.

 Next, we’ll focus on the only crucial entrepreneurial element, the entrepreneur.
 The entrepreneur is the heart and soul of every business.
 The entrepreneur must be their own best resource.